Gender and Sex Harassment

 LGBTQ Rights at Work

-Although in Michigan we do not currently have specific State or Federal law protection from employment discrimination based on gender identity or sexual orientation, existing anti-discrimination laws are increasingly being used with success to address discrimination based on LGBTQ status.
-If you are experiencing hostility or harassment based on your gender identity or have been denied employment opportunities because you don’t “fit” traditional gender norms, we may be able to use Title VII and State gender discrimination laws to protect your job.
+If you are experiencing hostility or harassment based on your sexuality or gender identity or have been denied employment opportunities because you don’t “fit” traditional gender norms, we may be able to use Federal and State gender discrimination laws to protect your job.
 In addition, a number of municipalities have local ordinances that outlaw this type of discrimination.
-Salvatore Prescott & Porter attorneys have brought these cases and have written and spoken on this emerging area.
+Salvatore Prescott Porter & Porter attorneys have brought these cases and have written and spoken on this emerging area.
 We are committed to advancing the law in this area and to helping ensure that the workplace reflects the values of equality and individual dignity that our country was founded upon.

 Federal Employee Representation